dynatrace-partners/launch-ec2-easytravel-instance/README.md

     * Click on the ![](./images/preparation/manageEnvironments.png) to manage your environments

-    * Click on the environment name easyTravel
+    * Click on the environment name `easyTravel`

     * At a minimun you must set the accessKeyID & secretAccessKey environment variables to your values.
 Ensure to set both the initial and current values.

-Do not change the installET variable.
-Optionally you may also set your prefered region and if you want to auto-deploy the one agent you must also set dtURL & paasToken.
+    * <strong>Do not</strong> change the installET variable.

+    * Optionally you may also set your prefered region.

+    * If you want to auto-deploy the one agent you must also set dtURL & paasToken.
 For dtURL it should look like SaaS - \{your-environment-id\}.live.dynatrace.com or for Managed - \{your-domain\}/e/\{your-environment-id\} do not include the 'https://'.
 Do not touch the 'installET' variable.

     ![](./images/preparation/environmentVars.png)